Trap Coin with the Golden Bait

 Masters of the Hobo Nickel art form are known to push the limits when designing their one-of-a-kind treasures.
 And just when we thought we've seen it all, we learned of Roman Booteen's latest project, the Trap Coin with the Golden Bait.

-Like countless other fans, we fell in love at first site.
+Like countless other fans, we fell in love at first sight.
 We knew the coin would be offered for sale on eBay, and we were ready to bid.
 We had to have that coin.

 Some of the greatest carved coins sell for thousands of dollars, so we weren't surprised as the bidding heated up and reached towards the $5,000 USD mark.
 We set a max bid at $5,001, hopeful to win this unique heirloom.
 But in the final moments of the auction, the high bid soared past $5,4000, placing the coin out of reach for all but the most deep-pocketed collectors.
 We set a top bid of $10,100, and were equal parts crushed and relieved when the final bid beat us by $1, setting a record of $10,101 for the most expensive modern-day Hobo Nickel.